 “Remember Tobiah and Sanballat, my God, because of what they have done; remember also the prophetess Noadiah and how she and the rest of the prophets have been trying to intimidate me.”
 Neh.
 6:14

-this is the opinion of Nehemiah.
+this is the opinion of Nehemiah, the Persian appointed governor of Judea.
 We need to see the other side and consider why Noadiah and the ‘rest of the prophets’ were opposed to Nehemiah!
 Jesus said “which of the prophets did not your fathers persecute”.
 Nehemiah is in the group of ‘Jewish fathers’ who opposed the prophets, he prayed for God to remember their actions against him.
-Yet Jesus said it was the fathers of the Pharisees who persecuted the prophets.
+Jesus said it was the fathers of the Pharisees who persecuted the prophets.

 Noadiah and the rest of the prophets were right to challenge Nehemiah over his oppression of Gentiles.
 Perhaps Malachi “The Messenger” was even Noadiah the prophetess who gets a special mention.